lalananya/obscureBST/Readme.md

 2. Splay Tree

-   Organisation of the tree on basis of frequently accessed / inserted elements become closer to the root node before inserting we rotate the tree based on conditions, so that the inserted element is closer to the root or the root itself.
+   Organisation of the tree on basis of frequently accessed / inserted elements become closer to the root node

+   Before inserting we rotate the tree based on conditions, so that the inserted element is closer to the root or becomes the root itself.

+   Inserted element is the root, and by splaying we get the node to which the new element will be pointing to.

 3. Red Black Tree